RFreij/ngx-mention/README.md

 ```

 ### Custom templates
 It is possible to add a custom template to change the way items are visible.
-The given label will be used to retrieve the correct name to be visible in the input field.

 ```Html
 <ng-template #customTemplate let-item="item">